rogercamara/OpenCore-Dell-G15-5510/README.md

 EFI config for Dell G15-5510

 Please, pay attention to the config details.
 I recommend to read the open core install guide before run this EFI.
 Compare your system details with the config and use at your own risk, please, hehe.
-Sometimes the computer name is the name but its architeture/hardware isnt.
+Computers names or identificators doesnt means that the architeture or hardware is the same.

 #### MACOS MONTEREY
 ---